Getting Started

 ShopFloor_2026) - Shared attachments folder (optional) — A network path where file attachments will be stored so all users can access them

-For detailed instructions on setting up SQL Server Express for team use, see the Multi-User & Team guide.
+For detailed instructions on setting up SQL Server Express for team use, see the Multi-User & Team SQL Server Setup guide.

 Industry Templates